NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/pan/index.rst

 Batch Software
 ==============

-The NOAA/RDHPCS systems in Princeton, Boulder, and Fairmont, and the DOE gaea system, now use the Slurm batch system.
+The NOAA/RDHPCS systems in Princeton, Boulder, and Fairmont, and the DOE Gaea system, use the Slurm batch system.

 Slurm is an open-source batch system developed by DOE since 2003.
 It is now in wide use at DOE and other supercomputer sites.
 Slurm now includes backfill scheduling and accounting.
 Commercial support is available from SchedMD LLC.
 Slurm replaces the Moab batch system used since 2010.
 Tables below show corresponding Slurm and Moab commands and options.

-Since the conversion to Slurm, users of the FMS Runtime Environment (FRE) must use fre/bronx-15 or later on gaea and PP/AN.

 Access
 ------